 Zeiss Global Centre

-The Zeiss Global Centre (ZGC) is a strategic collaboration between the School of Engineering at the University of Portsmouth and Carl Zeiss Ltd. It will become an important part of the HEFCE-funded Future Technology Centre in Portsmouth, when it is opened in 2018.
+The Zeiss Global Centre (ZGC) is a collaboration between the School of Mechanical and Design Engineering at the University of Portsmouth and Carl Zeiss Ltd. It is an important part of the HEFCE-funded Future Technology Centre.

-The Zeiss Global Centre, Directed by Dr Gianluca Tozzi undertakes research into the competence of biological structures, biomaterials and bio-inspired engineering materials, through advanced X-ray microscopy.
+At the Zeiss Global Centre, we research the competence of biological structures, biomaterials, and bio-inspired engineering materials using advanced X-Ray microscopy.